On Tuesday, August 9, 2022

 - Temper/Draw Furnaces: Up to 96" length, 108" width, 52" height

-Our Burton Ave. location offers age/precipitation hardening, annealing (sub-critical), cold treatment, normalizing, stress relieving, polishing, magnetic particle inspection (MPI), failure analysis and more.
+Our Burton Ave. location in Iowa offers age/precipitation hardening, annealing (sub-critical), cold treatment, normalizing, stress relieving, magnetic particle inspection (MPI), failure analysis and more.

 LEARN MORE ABOUT BURTON

-Our MidPort Blvd. location in Waterloo provides nitriding services such as ion nitriding, gas nitriding and ferritic nitrocarburizing.
-It also offers additional services such as UltraOx (FNC+black oxide with a proprietary sealant), metallurgical consultation, straightening & more.
+Our Cullman, Alabama; Monroe, Michigan and MidPort Blvd. location in Iowa provide nitriding services such as ion nitriding, gas nitriding and ferritic nitrocarburizing.
+It also offers additional services such as UltraOx (FNC+black oxide with a proprietary sealant), metallurgical consultation & more.

 Have additional questions?
 Please contact us at 319-232-5221 or fill out our Contact Form.